Antony-SS/remembr/README.md

 ### Example 1 - ROS Bag Gradio Demo (offline)

 1. Follow the setup above
-1. Run the demo
+2. Run the demo

     ```bash
+    # Make sure ROS2 is sourced (if using scripts that require perception-stack)
+    source /opt/ros/humble/setup.bash  # Adjust for your ROS2 distribution
     cd examples/chat_demo
     python demo.py
     ```
-2. Open your web browser to load your ROSBag and query the agent
+3. Open your web browser to load your ROSBag and query the agent

 > Note RCL import error